regexident/write-only/README.md

 ## Motivation

-Sometimes is is desirable to only provide write-access to a value or slice of values without also providing read-access..
+Sometimes is is desirable to only provide write-access to a value or slice of values without also providing read-access.

 This is where `write-only` comes in handy!